nikofon/SwarmSequencer/README.md

 You can download a unitypackage file on the package branch or download the sourcecode from the main branch

-FOR MORE INFORMATION REFER TO PROVIDED DOCUMENTATION
+FOR MORE INFORMATION REFER TO THE PROVIDED DOCUMENTATION

 REQUIRMENTS: